By Helen West, RD

 10. Iced Tea

-Iced tea is a chilled tea, usually sweetened with sugar or flavored with syrup.
+Iced tea is chilled tea, usually sweetened with sugar or flavored with syrup.
 It’s popular in various forms and flavors around the world, and this means the sugar content can vary slightly.

 Most commercially prepared iced teas will contain around 33 grams of sugar per 12-oz (340 ml) serving, which is about the same as a can of Coke.
 If you like tea, pick regular tea or choose iced tea that doesn’t have any sugars added.